timgit/pg-boss/docs/readme.md

 Stops all background processing, such as maintenance and scheduling, as well as all polling workers started with `work()`.

 By default, calling `stop()` without any arguments will gracefully wait for all workers to finish processing active jobs before resolving.
-This behaviour can be configured using the options argument.
-If monitoring for the end of the stop is needed, add a listener to the `stopped` event.
+Emits a `stopped` event if needed.

 **Arguments**